Contributor: Ken Van Rees

 Contributor: Glen Padbury, AAFC

-The surface horizon of this soil is labeled as an Ap, with the p suffix indicating it has been ploughed.
-The mixing of surface organic matter by ploughing and by earthworms has created the organically enriched A horizon.
+Melanic Brunisols form in parent materials derived from sedimentary rocks and have a organically enriched surface mineral horizon.
+The surface horizon of this soil is labeled as an Ap, indicating it has been ploughed.
+The mixing of surface organic matter by ploughing and by earthworms has created the Ap horizon.
 The depth of the Ap is 25 cm, corresponding to the depth of ploughing.
-The brown Bm horizon overlies a olive gray Ck with over 20% calcium carbonate equivalent.
+The brown Bm horizon overlies a Ck with over 20% calcium carbonate equivalent.
 The soil is formed in till parent material as is evident from the gravel scattered throughout the Bm and Ck.
-The combined influence of frost heave and ploughing (which brings rocks to the surface so that farm children can pick them) have greatly reduced the gravel content of the Ap.
+The combined influence of frost heave and ploughing (which brings rocks to the surface ) has greatly reduced the gravel content of the Ap.

 Contributor: Federal and Provincial Soil Survey staff